koncharman/ClickTMtool/README.md

 ## **ClickTMtool and Rstudio**
 ### Package installations
-Next download the ClickTMtool from the github repository.
+Download the ClickTMtool from the github repository.
 In this guide we unzipped the folder into the directory D:/ClickTMtool.
 Now open Rstudio and type the following scripts.

 #Path of ClickTMtool in your machine